 Too much calcium (yes, even from bone health supplements) and stress can wipe out magnesium.
 Food and water is where we used to get most of our magnesium.

 But processed foods have virtually no magnesium.
 And they remove magnesium from the tap water to keep pipes clean.
 Dandy.

-All that calcium and very little magnesium can make you pret-tee tense, anxious and may be even depressed.
+All that calcium and very little magnesium can make you pret-tee tense.

 Leafy green veggies and nuts are good sources of magnesium.
 Googling ‘magnesium rich foods’ will turn up beans and whole grains.
 Ack!
-Pass on the whole grains – they will spike your glucose, goose your triglycerides, cause havoc with gluten and the phytates will remove valuable nutrients from your body.
+Pass on the whole grains – they will spike your glucose, goose your triglycerides, the gluten with mess up our gut and your brain and the phytates will remove valuable nutrients from your body.
 There is NOTHING present in whole grains that you can’t get from veggies.
 Nothing.
 But I digress.

 Unlike Vitamin D3, if you decide to supplement with magnesium, it is very easy to buy the wrong product.